muratoner/My-Notes/README.md

 18. [hammerjs](http://hammerjs.github.io/) - Hammer is a open-source library that can recognize gestures made by touch, mouse and pointerEvents.
 It doesn’t have any dependencies, and it’s small, only 7.34 kB minified + gzipped!
 19. [ng-map](https://ngmap.github.io/) - The Simplest Way To Show A Google Map in AngularJS 1.*
 20. [Select2](https://select2.org/) - Select2 gives you a customizable select box with support for searching, tagging, remote data sets, infinite scrolling, and many other highly used options.
+21. [Uppy File Uploader](https://uppy.io/) - Uppy is a sleek, modular file uploader that integrates seamlessly with any framework.
+It fetches files from local disk, Google Drive, Dropbox, Instagram, remote URLs, cameras and other exciting locations, and then uploads them to the final destination.
+It’s fast, easy to use and lets you worry about more important problems than building a file uploader.
 #### Tutorials
 1. [javascript.info](https://javascript.info/) - The Modern JavaScript Tutorial, How it's done now.
 From the basics to advanced topics with simple, but detailed explanations.
 ### CSS